 In addition to serving as Chair, Interim Chair and Undergraduate Coordinator at Purdue Theatre, Rich is a past president of the Association of Theatre Movement Educators.

-Rich studied with Stella Adler, Moni Yakim, Dharma Mittra, Jim Hancock, Theo Barnes, Dale Rose, Melodie Somers, Steve Wangh, Jack Clay, and Joan Schirle.
+Teachers and mentors include Stella Adler, Moni Yakim, Dharma Mittra, Jim Hancock, Theo Barnes, Dale Rose, Melodie Somers, Steve Wangh, Freddie Kareman, John Stix, Jack Clay, and Joan Schirle.

-Prior to his time in academe, Rich earned his living as a street performer, cab driver, inner city high school teacher, nutritionist, glazier, elevator operator, masseuse, messenger, and yoga instructor.
+Prior to his time in academe, Rich earned his living as a street performer, cab driver, inner city high school teacher, nutritionist, glazier, elevator operator, masseuse, messenger, carpenter, gardener, and yoga instructor.

 THE YOUNG LOVERS